 (2) If, in furnishing any information for the purposes of this Part or of any regulation or order made under this Part, any person makes any statement which he knows to be false in a material particular, or recklessly makes any statement which is false in a material particular, he shall be guilty of an offence against this Part.

-[Section 59 inserted by No. 22 of 1974 s.
+[Section 59 inserted: No. 22 of 1974 s.
 22.]

 60. Consent to prosecutions